 The Blue Lagoon Dive Shop was Truk Lagoon's First Dive Operation.

-We Just Celebrated Our 40th Year of Servicing Visitors To Truk Lagoon.
+We Recently Celebrated Our 41st Year of Servicing Visitors To Truk Lagoon.

 SAN FRANCISCO MARU The San Francisco Maru was built in 1919.
 When World War II began she was taken out of semi-retirement by the Japanese Navy and pressed into service carrying military cargo.